 Would you consider selling your products or services for Bitcoin or cryptocurrencies today?
+You could accept Bitcoin payments for them quite easily now.

 Many people are getting on the bandwagon as companies like Fidelity and Robinhood make it easier to exchange dollars for bitcoin and invest in them with their apps.
 Moreover, it’s very easy and quick to do today!